 If your window is 40 inches tall you would cut the inside fabric to 43 5/8 inches (40 inches + 2 1/2 inches for the rod + 1/2 for extra space plus 5/8 inches for the seam).

-Cut the outside fabric, closest to the room, to a lenght of the window length plus 5/8 inches for seams on each side plus 1/4 inches for take up.
-If you window is 40 inches the total length should be 41 1/2 inches.
+Cut the outside fabric, closest to the room, to a length of the window length plus 5/8 inches for seams on each side plus 1/4 inches for take-up.
+If your window is 40 inches the total length should be 41 1/2 inches.

 Sewing is a lot of math!